BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 In her performances, Mariah introduced her signature breathing technique.
 She often breathes close to the microphone, and her controlled breathing adds to the power of her sound.

 Despite having a powerful voice and a fantastic skill as a perfect pitch, Mariah continued hard to train and develop her skills in singing.
 She worked hard to develop her style, personality, and looks.
-She knew that to make it big in the music industry, her voice and AP are not enough, she needs showmanship, personality, and beauty, and she got it all.
+She knew that to make it big in the music industry, Mariah Carey’s voice and AP are not enough, she needs showmanship, personality, and beauty, and she got it all.

 If you are not familiar with Freddie Mercury or the story of this genius, you should watch the 2018 film Bohemian Rhapsody!
 It tells the story of Farokh Bulsara and how he became the face of his band, Queen.